kristiania-pg6301-2024/pg6301-frontend-programming/README.md

 ```
 <root-directory>/
   client/
-    .parcel-cache/   # temporary files generated by parcel (add to .gitignore.
-Delete if parcel behaves strange)
-    dist/            # The output from the build process - generated by parcel (add to .gitignore)
+    dist/            # The output from the build process - generated by vite (add to .gitignore)
     node_modules/    # The local copy of dependencies - generated by npm (add to .gitignore)
     package.json     # Contains scripts to run and dependencies
     index.html       # The starting point for the client code